Cubes & Dimensions

 - Process logging : Each TI process in the ContentStore has a standard logging snippet which is always executed by default.
 The snippet writes to the }APQ UX Process Execution Log cube and records start and end time, process status, the requesting user, and the runtime parameters, etc.

 - App activity logging : On each navigation to a screen and on each data refresh request the Apliqo UX web application writes to the }APQ UX App Log cube in the ContentStore.
 This allows capture of the number of refresh requests per screen which allows administrators to know which areas of the application are the most used, and conversely which screens are not used.
+(Note this feature is disabled by default and must be enabled in the application default constants in order to track page impressions by user).

-- User properties logging : On each login request the Apliqo UX web application writes to the }APQ UX Connection Log cube which captures the operating system, browser and device type.
+- User properties logging : On each login request the Apliqo UX web application writes to the }APQ UX Connection Log cube which captures the operating system, browser, screen size and device type.
 This is important information for administrators for planning purposes.
 The }APQ UX Connection Analysis cube is a transformation of the same information from a "flat" form to a multi-dimensional OLAP form which can be used for analysis and reporting.

 The app log stores page refresh events per screen in Apliqo UX.
 Individual refreshes are captured at up to the granularity of per user per second and can be aggregated to unique login per day or per month.
 This is critical for supporting analysis of which parts of the application are most used.